 Cherry, Apple, Mesquite, Hickory, Alder, and even Sugar Maple are a few options for your choice of wood chips to use.
 You will want to soak the wood chips in water overnight help bring out your flavor choice.

-Place the wet woodchips into a mini loaf foil pan (or according to manufacture directions) and place in the bottom of the smoker.
+If using, place the wet wood chips into a mini loaf foil pan (or according to manufacture directions) and place in the bottom of the smoker.

 Take brown sugar and spread a generous amount on top of each fish chunk.
-This is what makes the fish glaze over and brown.
+This is what makes the fish glaze over and a creates a nice golden brown outer layer.

 Place racks into the smoker and smoke for several hours until fish is cooked.